emmanuelrosa/quickdb/README.md

 ### PostgreSQL

-1. To create a PostgreSQL database, execute: `nix run github:emmanuelrosa/quickdb-postgresql-17 -- ~/my-postgresql`
+1. To create a PostgreSQL database, execute: `nix run github:emmanuelrosa/quickdb#quickdb-postgresql-17 -- ~/my-postgresql`
 2. To configure the database, edit the `*.conf` files in `~/my-postgresql`.
-3. To run the database, execute the same command: `nix run github:emmanuelrosa/quickdb-postgresql-17 -- ~/my-postgresql`
+3. To run the database, execute the same command: `nix run github:emmanuelrosa/quickdb#quickdb-postgresql-17 -- ~/my-postgresql`
-4. To access the postgresql client tools, using another terminal execute `nix run github:emmanuelrosa/quickdb-postgresql-17`
+4. To access the postgresql client tools, using another terminal execute `nix run github:emmanuelrosa/quickdb#quickdb-postgresql-17`
 5. To stop postgresql, press CTRL-C.

 ### MariaDB

-1. To create a MariaDB database, execute: `nix run github:emmanuelrosa/quickdb-mariadb-114 -- ~/my-mariadb`
+1. To create a MariaDB database, execute: `nix run github:emmanuelrosa/quickdb#quickdb-mariadb-114 -- ~/my-mariadb`
 2. To configure the database, edit `~/my-mariadb/etc/my.cnf`.
-3. To run the database, execute the same command: `nix run github:emmanuelrosa/quickdb-mariadb-114 -- ~/my-mariadb`
+3. To run the database, execute the same command: `nix run github:emmanuelrosa/quickdb#quickdb-mariadb-114 -- ~/my-mariadb`
-4. To access the mariadb client tools, using another terminal execute `nix run github:emmanuelrosa/quickdb-mariadb-114`
+4. To access the mariadb client tools, using another terminal execute `nix run github:emmanuelrosa/quickdb#quickdb-mariadb-114`
 5. To stop mariadb, press CTRL-C.

 ### CouchDB

-1. To create a CouchDB database, execute: `nix run github:emmanuelrosa/quickdb-couchdb-3 -- ~/my-couchdb`
+1. To create a CouchDB database, execute: `nix run github:emmanuelrosa/quickdb#quickdb-couchdb-3 -- ~/my-couchdb`
 2. To configure the database, edit `~/my-couchdb/etc/local.ini` and `~/my-couchdb/etc/epmd.env`.
+The default user name is _admin_ and the password is _password_.
-3. To run the database, execute the same command: `nix run github:emmanuelrosa/quickdb-couchdb-3 -- ~/my-couchdb`
+3. To run the database, execute the same command: `nix run github:emmanuelrosa/quickdb#quickdb-couchdb-3 -- ~/my-couchdb`
-4. To access the couchdb client tools, using another terminal execute `nix run github:emmanuelrosa/quickdb-couchdb-3`
+4. To use `curl` and `jq` with couchdb, from another terminal execute `nix run github:emmanuelrosa/quickdb#quickdb-couchdb-3`
 5. To stop couchdb, press CTRL-C.